deffi/elastic-tables/doc/notes.md

   * Recognize numeric cells?
     * Don't want this for decimals?
 But leading period -> non-numeric

-Chunk separators (options):
+Block separators (options):
   * Blank line
     * Line with only whitespace counts as blank?
-    * Can we have a blank line without causing a chunk break?
+    * Can we have a blank line without causing a block break?
   * Vertical tab or form feed at the end of / somewhere in a line
   * Line without a column separator
     * More precisely, split before a line if its "has column separator" is